ipfs-inactive/blog/README.md

 ### Publishing

 CircleCI builds the static site, Pins it to our IPFS Cluster, and provides a preview link for review on the Gateway.
-Merges to to `master` does the same steps plus an update the DNSLink for the domain.
+Merges to to `master` do the same steps plus an update the DNSLink for the domain.

+In order for CircleCI to build the site after your merge, you *must* be a member of the [website-deployers](https://github.com/orgs/ipfs/teams/website-deployers/members), comms, gui or admin teams on the IPFS github org and you *must* subscribe to the CircleCI builds for the ipfs/blog repository.
+Create a free CircleCI account, and then [subscribe to the repo here](https://circleci.com/gh/ipfs/workflows/blog/tree/master).

-It will take a few minutes for the DNS update to propagate.
+After the CircleCI build completes, it will take a few minutes for the DNS update to propagate and your changes to show up on the website.

 ### Translating 🌐✍️🖖